THE BASICS

 In other terms, financial inclusion allows reducing poverty, create good jobs, and ensure a sustainable economic development.

 But is the mere access to a current account enough to be “financial included”?
-I do not think so.
+We at Inclusive Money do not think so.

 Our definition of Financial Inclusion

-Like many others, I believe that financial inclusion means that people have access to appropriate, affordable, and timely financial and banking services.
+Like many others, we believe that financial inclusion means that people have access to appropriate, affordable, and timely financial and banking services.
 Regardless of their identity or characteristics.

 As you see, an inclusive financial ecosystem is built on four pillars: